mzur/kirby-calendar-plugin/README.md

 ### iCal output

 There's also an iCal template predefined.
-Note that you have to make sure that predefined iCal constants such as `summary`, `description` and `location` must be specified in your XAML input to get a proper and usable iCal output.
+Note that you have to make sure that given iCal constants such as `summary`, `description` and `location` must be specified in your YAML input to get a proper and usable iCal output.

 To get an additional iCal output, just create a subpage with an `ical.txt` in it.
 Then, you are able to create a custom template `ical.php` in your `templates/` folder.
-Just insert the following lines of code there;
+Just insert the following lines of code there:

 ```php
 <?php